publitas/docs/source/rest-v2.md

 ### Request body parameters

-The following fields need to be sent within a page scope (see right for an example.)
+The following fields need to be sent within a page scope (see the right panel for an example):

 | Name                 | Type     | Required | Description
 | -------------------- | -------- | -------- | -----------